 What Are Ticks?

 These parasitic pests come in a variety of species, shapes, and sizes.
 They can be found on tall grass blades, where they wait for a warm-blooded host to pass by for them to latch onto.
 Once they find their hosts, ticks burrow their heads into their host’s skin as they begin to feed on their blood.
 Officials say it’s important to take precautions and perform tick checks after being outdoors even as the weather cools.
-Bacteria causing Lyme Disease are spread by black-legged ticks, which are common around the tri-state.
+Bacteria causing Lyme Disease are spread by black-legged ticks, which are common around the Greater Cincinnati area.

 How To Prevent Fleas and Ticks From Thriving in Our Lawn?